Raptor3um/Raptoreum-testnet/roadmap/README.md

 #### Rewards

-Reward capabilities will be added to allow payment (in RVN) to all holders of an asset.
-Payments of RVN would be distributed to all asset holders pro rata.
+Reward capabilities will be added to allow payment (in RTM) to all holders of an asset.
+Payments of RTM would be distributed to all asset holders pro rata.
 This is useful for paying dividends, dividing payments, or rewarding a group of token holders.

 Example: A small software company issues an asset GAMECO that represents a share of the project.
 GAMECO tokens can be traded with others.
-Once the software company profits, those profits can be distributed to all holders of GAMECO by sending the profits (via RVN) to all holders of GAMECO.
+Once the software company profits, those profits can be distributed to all holders of GAMECO by sending the profits (via RTM) to all holders of GAMECO.

 #### Block Size

-Raven may increase the blocksize from 2 MB to X MB to allow for more on-chain transactions.
+Raptoreum may increase the blocksize from 2 MB to X MB to allow for more on-chain transactions.

 ### Phase 3 - Rewards

-Rewards allow payment in RVN to asset holders.
+Rewards allow payment in RTM to asset holders.

 ### Phase 4 - Unique Assets (Complete)

-Once created, assets can be made unique for a cost of 5 RVN.
+Once created, assets can be made unique for a cost of 5 RTM.
 Only non-divisible assets can be made unique.
 This moves an asset to a UTXO and associates a unique identifier with the txid.
 From this point the asset can be moved from one address to another and can be traced back to its origin.
 Only the issuer of the original asset can make an asset unique.
 The costs to make unique assets will be sent to a burn address.

 Some examples of unique assets: